Laura Domínguez

-Laura Domínguez Rojo (born 12 August 1997), often known as Laurita, is a Spanish professional footballer who plays as a forward for Turkcell Women's Football Super League club Galatasaray.
+Laura Domínguez Rojo (born 12 August 1997), often known as Laurita, is a Spanish professional footballer who plays as a forward for Parma.

 Club career

 Madrid CFF

 Domínguez started her career at Madrid CFF.

 Galatasaray

 On 11 January 2025 she signed a contract with Turkish giant Galatasaray until the end of the 2024–25 season.

 In the statement made by Galatasaray club on July 20, 2025, it was said that we thank you for your efforts and wish you success in your future careers.